How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Additional experimental details and results

-The results for GPT-4o are visualized in Fig.~\ref{fig:blind-guesses}, and reveal several interesting insights. \begin{itemize} \item For \textbf{object detection}, the model chooses common classes like person and car.
+\begin{itemize} \item For \textbf{object detection}, the model chooses common classes like person and car.
 Additionally, it seems to grasp the relative sizes of objects reasonably well, as indicated by its tendency to make the car and the bench longer. \item For \textbf{semantic segmentation}, the model makes reasonable guesses.
-For instance, it guesses "sky-merged" and "airplane" at the top of the image, "person" near the middle, "dog," "cat," and "floor" near the bottom. \item For \textbf{depth estimation}, GPT-4o exhibits a "ceiling bias" and consistently infers that the top right corner is located at a greater relative depth.
+For instance, it guesses "sky-merged" and "airplane" at the top of the image, "person" near the middle, "dog," "cat," and "floor" near the bottom. \item For \textbf{depth prediction}, GPT-4o exhibits a "ceiling bias" and consistently infers that the top right corner is located at a greater relative depth.
 We observe that this bias is reflected in several of the model's predictions as well, where the ceiling is consistently assumed to be at a greater depth. \item For \textbf{surface normals}, the model uses the relative locations of the rectangles to form judgments.
 For instance, in the $x$ direction, it infers that the right rectangle aligns more towards the right.
 In the $y$ direction, it consistently infers that the bounding box at a greater $y$ coordinate aligns more with the positive $y$ direction.
 While Chain-of-Thought (CoT) reasoning is able to break this bias along the $y$ direction for GPT-4o, the left-right bias persists when actual images are presented. \end{itemize}